-2021 Ducati Monster Unveiled - Bike India
+2021 Ducati Monster Launched in India - Bike India

 The 2021 Ducati Monster is now lighter, sleeker and more compact than ever before.
-Bookings for the motorcycle have now opened in India ahead of its launch for a token amount of Rs 1 lakh.
-Here is all you need to know about the motorcycle.
+The bike has finally been launched in India priced at Rs 10.99 lakh for the standard variant and Rs 11.24 lakh for the Plus variant (ex-showroom prices).
+Here is all you need to know about the bike

 Design